System object: phased.Transmitter

 The object performs an initialization the first time the

-Transmit a pulse containing a linear FM waveform.
-The sample rate is 10 MHz and the pulse repetition frequency is 50 kHz.
-The transmitter peak power is 5 kw.
+Transmit a pulse containing a linear FM waveform with a bandwidth of 5 MHz.
+The sample rate is 10 MHz and the pulse repetition frequency is 10 kHz.